 With this approach we get it all: Maximum security and isolation between our end users, fine-grained pricing opportunities, and low operational burden for both us and our customers.
 So…why isn’t everyone doing it?

-STAMTI offers a lot of benefits (did I mention built-in fault tolerance and scaling?) but it does require some very specific skill sets: First and foremost, the application infrastructure has to be constructed with serverless components, which isn't in every developer's toolbox.
-And these are usually more than your run-of-the-mill CRUD web app; in Vendia's case, e.g., we're delivering high throughput, consensus-driven data replication and code execution as a platform.
-Building that out of serverless offerings (such as AWS's Lambda, Step Functions, SQS, and other services) isn't something you're going to find in a textbook.
+STAMTI offers a lot of benefits (did I mention built-in fault tolerance and scaling?) but it does require some very specific skill sets.
+First and foremost, the application infrastructure has to be constructed with serverless components, which isn’t in every developer’s toolbox.
+And these are usually more than your run-of-the-mill CRUD web app.
+In Vendia Share’s case, we’re delivering high throughput, consensus-driven data replication and code execution as a platform.
+Building that out of serverless offerings (such as AWS’s Lambda, Step Functions, SQS, and other services) isn’t something you’re going to find in a textbook.

 Another challenge with STAMTI architectures is that you need to vend and manage public cloud accounts, or otherwise find a way to get customers to grant you appropriate (and secure) access to their existing accounts.
 Both approaches have challenges.
 On some cloud platforms, account management services exist that make this easier (such as AWS Organizations), but expect to build your own account tracking and recovery tools, deployment engines, and more, along with monitoring services for all of that.
 It’s easier than recreating a service like AWS Lambda from the ground up, but it’s still not trivial.
 The good news is that after you’ve done it once, you can reuse it for other SaaS-style offerings.
 At Vendia, we use a hosted version of the AWS CDK, among other techniques, to help make this job a little easier.

 These challenges can seem like a lot to overcome, but your customers are likely to thank you for making the experience of consuming your service easier, safer, and less expensive.
 Ours certainly do!